kenamick/savagewheels/README.md

 _.o0 SavageWheels 0o._
 ==========================

-Savage Wheels is a 2D car crashing arcade game, where up to 2 to 4 vehicles take part in a deadly tournament.The goal is to eliminate the other derby contestants.
-Players may choose from a variety of vehicles, each with it's unique characteristics like speed, acceleration, armor, damage and driver.
-Various bonuses may be collected during the match to increase the vehicle speed and damage or to repair it.

-Gameplay modes include a campaign, hot-seat mode between two players or melee mode where vehicles are controlled by a _fearsome_ game AI ;-).

-All drivers have background stories which are uncovered in the campaign mode.
+Savage Wheels is a 2D car crashing arcade game.
+You take part of a deadly tournament, the goal of which, is to eliminate all other derby contestants.
+Players may choose from a variety of vehicles, each vehicle has an unique driver and characteristics like speed, acceleration, armor and damage.
+Various bonuses may be collected during each match to increase your vehicle's speed, damage or to repair it.
+Gameplay modes include a campaign, hot-seat mode between two players or a melee mode where vehicles are controlled by _fearsome_ AI opponents.
+All vehicle drivers have background stories which are uncovered in the campaign mode.

 ![alt text](http://i.imgur.com/09h8j1M.jpg "Gameplay screenshot")